GoogleCloudPlatform/microservices-demo/docs/development-guide.md

 This command:

-- builds the container images
+- Builds the container images
-- pushes them to GCR
+- Pushes them to GCR
-- applies the `./kubernetes-manifests` deploying the application to Kubernetes.
+- Applies the `./kubernetes-manifests` deploying the application to Kubernetes.

-> 🎯 **Troubleshooting:** If you get `"No space left on device"` error on Google Cloud Shell, you can build the images on Google Cloud Build: [Enable the Cloud Build API](https://console.cloud.google.com/flows/enableapi?apiid=cloudbuild.googleapis.com),
+> 🎯 &nbsp;&nbsp;**Troubleshooting:** If you get `"No space left on device"` error on Google Cloud Shell, you can build the images on Google Cloud Build: [Enable the Cloud Build API](https://console.cloud.google.com/flows/enableapi?apiid=cloudbuild.googleapis.com),